NiffirgkcaJ/adw-gtk3-colorizer/README.md

     gnome-extensions enable adw-gtk3-colorizer@NiffirgkcaJ.github.com
     ```

-*(Note: If you are installing manually without using the `./install.sh` script, ensure the cloned directory is named exactly `adw-gtk3-colorizer@NiffirgkcaJ.github.com` and is placed in `~/.local/share/gnome-shell/extensions/`)*
+**Note:** If you are installing manually without using the `./install.sh` script, ensure the cloned directory is named exactly `adw-gtk3-colorizer@NiffirgkcaJ.github.com` and is placed in `~/.local/share/gnome-shell/extensions/`.

 ## Usage